spirali/elsie/docs/userguide/basics.md

 probably not what you want.

 To solve this issue, *Elsie* contains a so-called *name policy*, which decides how to react to the situation where the same slide is created repeatedly.
-Slides are identified by their name, which you either pass to `new_slide` or it is determined automatically if the [decorator](#decorator) is used.
+SlideDeck are identified by their name, which you either pass to `new_slide` or it is determined automatically if the [decorator](#decorator) is used.

-The `Slides` instance has one of the following name policies, which decides what to do when a new slide is created:
+The `SlideDeck` instance has one of the following name policies, which decides what to do when a new slide is created:

 - `unique`: Creating two slides with the same name will result in an error.
 This is to stop you from